Jesse Jackson Jr.: Tenure

 Jackson quickly built a track record of never missing a floor vote.
 Once he nearly missed his great-grandmother's funeral for a roll call, but the presiding officer was able to slightly delay the closing of the roll, thereby keeping his attendance record.
 Fellow Democrats said he debates and votes with a contentiousness that makes it difficult to view him as a team player.
 Jackson developed foes not only in the House, but also in Chicago against William Daley, who had a hand in several attempts to block Jackson's seating on the transportation committee he desired because of his support for a third Chicago airport.
 Jackson has also been a target of conservative media figures.
 Jackson established a heavily liberal voting record on both social and fiscal issues.
 During the 1990s, because of his name recognition and liberal track record, Jackson received many public speaking and media requests.

 After being elected, Jackson attempted to parlay his popularity into a seat on the United States House Committee on Transportation and Infrastructure, using the leverage of his ability to perform voter registration drives.
 In the 1996 elections, Jackson began to rival his father as a requested visitor to congressional districts with 36 requests from congressional colleagues.
 He was typically sent on the "black circuit" without any notification to the press when he campaigned for other candidates.
 Jackson made 30 appearances for Democratic congressional candidates in 1998.

 Jackson had some controversial interactions with Jewish leaders in his early years in office.
 In 1996, his message of unity and cooperation with the Jews was met with skepticism.
-In 1997, Jackson was criticized for stating simple disagreement with anti-Semitic remarks made by Louis Farrakhan while he was in New York City for the mayoral race; Jewish leaders were unsatisfied by Jackson's response to Farrakhan.
+In 1997, Jackson was criticized for offering mere disagreement with anti-Semitic remarks made by Louis Farrakhan while he was in New York City for the mayoral race; Jewish leaders were unsatisfied by Jackson's response to Farrakhan.
 In 1997, Newsweek mentioned Jackson in their list of 100 people to watch in the new century, dubbed "the Century Club", and raised the question of whether he would be the first black president.
 Jackson criticized the Bill Clinton administration for working with Republicans and voted in dissent on several notable bills that were the products of compromise between Democrats and Republicans.
 Jackson preferred direct aid and debt relief to trade reform as a method of helping impoverished nations such as those of sub-Saharan Africa and the Caribbean Basin, fearing that relaxed trade regulations would possibly benefit corporations and exploit labor.
 He is also an opponent of incentives for corporations to invest in developing nations.
 He was outspoken on issues of minority hiring in information technology.
 Jackson voted against the impeachment of Bill Clinton, voting against all four articles of impeachment considered by the House.